mxmlkzdh/RxSmartLock/README.md

 }
 ```

-For more information, check out the [official Google documentaion][2] on how to handle successful credential requests.
+For more information, check out the [official documentaion][2] on how to handle successful credential requests.

 ### Store a user's credentials